AmrajKoonar/NBA-Games-Prediction-Model/README.md

 # NBA-Games-Prediction-Model
+**Developed a machine learning model using Python and historical data to predict the outcomes of NBA games.**
+**Implemented web-scraping to gather data from box scores and standings, ensuring a comprehensive dataset.**
+**Analyzed model performance using various metrics to optimize accuracy and prediction reliability.**

 - Model that predicts outcomes of NBA Games using Python, Machine Learning, Data Scraping
 - Data web-scraped from box scores
 - Purpose: Predict NBA Games using Machine Learning & Web-scraping